-This simple interest calculator figures both monthly interest income payments and compound growth so you can compare the results side-by-side.
+This simple interest calculator figures both monthly interest income payments and compound growth so...show more instructions

-A variable interest rate, which is also known as floating interest rate does not have fixed life and is dependent to market performance.
-If the market is volatile, interest rates also changes a lot during the entire course of the term.
-If you do not expect to keep the loan for a long time, then a variable rate may be a better choice.
-The downside to this is that if the interest rate rises, you may not be able to meet your payment obligation.
-The disadvantage to this is that if the interest rate rises, you may not be able to meet your payment obligation.
+Variable interest rates – also known as floating interest rates – are not fixed, but are dependent on market performance.
+If the market is volatile, interest rates also change dramatically during the entire course of the term.
+If you do not expect to keep a loan for a long time, then a variable interest rate may be more desirable over a fixed interest rate.
+The downside to variable rates is that if the interest rate rises, you may not be able to meet your payment obligations.

-The fixed interest rate on the other hand does not change over the course of the term.
-The advantage of fixed interest rate is it allows you to plan your spending easily since you know exactly how much you will be paying at the end of the term.
-The disadvantage is that if interest rates rates drop significantly, the borrower still continues to pay the higher rate.
+Fixed interest rates, on the other hand, do not change over the course of the term.
+The advantage of a fixed interest rate is that it allows you to plan your spending easily – the rate is set in stone.
+The disadvantage is that if interest rates drop significantly, as a borrower you'll still pay the higher, original rate.